swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexBuilderDSL.md

   public static func buildLimitedAvailability<W, C0, C1, C2, C3, C4, C5, C6, C7, C8, C9, R: RegexComponent>(
     _ component: Component<R>
-  ) -> Regex<(Substring, C0?, C1?, C2?, C3?, C4?, C5?, C6?, C7?, C8, C9?)> where R.Match == (W, C0, C1, C2, C3, C4, C5, C6, C7, C8, C9)
+  ) -> Regex<(Substring, C0?, C1?, C2?, C3?, C4?, C5?, C6?, C7?, C8, C9?)> where R.Output == (W, C0, C1, C2, C3, C4, C5, C6, C7, C8, C9)
 }
 ```

 ### Quantification

 Quantifiers are free functions that take a regex or a `@RegexComponentBuilder` closure that produces a regex.
-The result is a regex whose `Match` type is the same as the argument's, when the lower bound of quantification is greater than `0`; otherwise, it is an `Optional` thereof.
+The result is a regex whose `Output` type is the same as the argument's, when the lower bound of quantification is greater than `0`; otherwise, it is an `Optional` thereof.

 Quantifiers are generic types that can be created from a regex component.
-Their `Match` type is inferred from initializers.
+Their `Output` type is inferred from initializers.
 Each of these types corresponds to a quantifier in the textual regex.

 | Quantifier in regex builder | Quantifier in textual regex |
 |-----------------------------|-----------------------------|